Parth-Gandhi96/is601gitMiniProj/gitFlow.md

 ![image4](images/gitflow_1.PNG)

 ### Key Benefits

-* Parallel Development
+* Parallel Development :
+Differnt developers can take work on different or same feature for the same product with same source code at the same time.

-* Collaboration
+* Collaboration :
+Multiple developers working on features of particular product, can merge their code and test it on same plateform.
+Decentralized but centralized.

-* Release Staging Area
+* Release Staging Area :
+Staging area is collection of developed features which are yet to get released.
+These process between releasing feature in next release is decided based on multiple parameteres such as - test passed, requirement satisfied, quality of source code etc.

-* Support For Emergency Fixes
+* Support For Emergency Fixes :
+GitFlow supports hotfix branches - only contain your emergency fix.
+There’s no risk that you’ll accidentally merge in new development at the same time.

-**For more Information on Git flow:** https://datasift.github.io/gitflow/IntroducingGitFlow.html
+**For more Information on Git flow:**

+https://datasift.github.io/gitflow/IntroducingGitFlow.html